-Safeguarding at Epping St John’s School is considered everyone’s responsibility and, as such, we aim to create the safest environment within which every pupil has the opportunity to achieve their potential.
+Safeguarding at Epping St John’s School is considered everyone’s responsibility and, as such, we aim to create the safest environment to allow each and every student to thrive and achieve their potential.

-The School will work hard to reduce all the kinds of harm that children can suffer, including abuse, bullying, discrimination and avoidable injuries.
+- The school works hard to reduce all instances of harm that children can suffer, including: abuse, bullying, discrimination and avoidable injuries.
 If you have any concerns at all about the safety or welfare of a child please do not hesitate to contact us.

 Useful information on internet safety for parents can be found at:

 Conversation Starters for Parents and Carers - please click here

 Information and Other Resources - please click here

 Supporting Young People online - please click here

 To view a copy of the DfE Guidance on Keeping Children Safe in Education (September 2022) - please click here